jaeyow/fullstack-developer/_posts/data-science-bootcamp-series/2022-01-02-general-assembly-data-science-bootcamp-post.md

 - automate the training, building model deployment
 - create an API that exposes this functionality

 After looking into this a little bit more, I realized that there is a term for this activity - [MLOps](https://towardsdatascience.com/what-is-mlops-everything-you-must-know-to-get-started-523f2d0b8bd8){:target="_blank"} - the crossover of [Machine Learning](https://towardsdatascience.com/machine-learning-an-introduction-23b84d51e6d0){:target="_blank"} and [DevOps](https://www.atlassian.com/devops){:target="_blank"}.
-This relatively new term is defined by Towards Data Science as:
+This relatively new term is defined by [Towards Data Science](https://towardsdatascience.com/what-is-mlops-everything-you-must-know-to-get-started-523f2d0b8bd8) as:

 > It is an engineering discipline that aims to unify ML systems development(dev) and ML systems deployment(ops) to standardize and streamline the continuous delivery of high-performing models in production.

-And there is more to MLOps than just that, in fact these are the other operations that are collectively known under MLOps:
+And there is more to MLOps than just that, in fact listed below are the other operations that are collectively grouped under the MLOps umbrella:
 - data sourcing
 - data preparation
 - feature engineering